-The system for program review relies primarily on currently available Department reports with subsections for each of their academic programs that are submitted annually and data that have been provided by OIRA to facilitate the process (enrollments, completions, faculty load, etc.).
+The system for program review relies primarily on currently available Department reports with subsections for each of their academic programs that are submitted annually and data that have been provided by the Office of Institutional Research and Assessment (OIRA) to facilitate the process (enrollments, completions, faculty load, etc.).
 Data also are provided by the Center for International Education (CIE) for the purpose of reporting course abroad numbers.
 All academic programs in a department will be reviewed at the same time unless other arrangements have been agreed upon with the department chair.